| The successors of Justinian: 565 -

 of the Antichrist, the resurrection of the dead, and the end of

+the world.
 But it was a human saviour who appeared, albeit under divine auspices.

 Heraclius, son of the Exarch of Africa, set sail from the western